GeoffreyChen777/paperlib-website/site/content/blog/intro.en.md

 ### 5. Add supplementary files

 Drag and drop PDF files onto the detail view (right panel) of a paper.
+It can be any files such as the supplementary of a paper, or your markdown notes.

 -----

 ### 6. Search

-We provide three search modes: general, fulltext, and advanced mode.
+Paperlib provides three search modes: general, fulltext, and advanced mode.
 Click the button in the search bar to switch between them.

 ![](/images/blog/intro/search.png)

 ------

-### 7. Fast copy-paste plugin
+### 7. Easy copy-paste plugin

-When you are writing a paper, you can use the fast copy-paste plugin to quickly copy-paste the BibTex of a paper in your library.
+When you are writing a paper, you can use the easy copy-paste plugin to copy-paste the BibTex of a paper in your library.
 Just press `cmd/ctrl+shift+I`, select a paper and press `Enter`.
+Now, the BibTex is in your clipboard.

 ![](/images/blog/intro/plugin.png)